Lawyers and Settlements Lawsuit News

 Media and Telecommunications Laws

-Media and telecommunications laws cover a wide area of consumer rights.
-Media and telecom laws govern print, radio, television, Internet, video and DVD, video games, cable telephones, mobile telephones and fax.
-Lawsuits in this category can be filed against telecommunications or media companies who have overcharged you or charged for undelivered services.
+Media and telecommunications laws govern print, radio, television, Internet, video and DVD, video games, cable telephones, mobile telephones and fax.
+Lawsuits in this category can be filed against telecommunications or media companies who overcharge you or charge for undelivered services.
 Lawsuits also involve violations of privacy, false advertising, unfair business practices, unauthorized use of media and more.

 Media Law and Telecommunications Law